sumeet-singh-parmar/aws-commander-catalyst/SETUP_GUIDE.md

 node index.js
 ```

-The server will start on `http://localhost:9000`.
+The server will start on `http://localhost:9000` (or the port specified in your config).
 Test it with:

 ```bash
 curl http://localhost:9000
 ```

+**Note**: Local testing won't have Catalyst SDK, so some features (like user credentials from Data Store) won't work.
+The server will fall back to using environment variables for AWS credentials.

 ---